Hiking Wales

 | Activities: Hiking and Culture

-Discover the essence of Wales on our hiking trip to all three of Wales' National Parks.
+Embark on a trip to the castle capital of the world, Wales.
 Although a small country, it is second to none in its fascinating history, varied and stunning topography, and a warm and welcoming tradition of hospitality, and our hiking trip is a perfect mixture of hiking in stunning landscapes, interwoven with cultural encounters and experiences.
-We begin our adventure in the vibrant capital city of Cardiff before heading off to the wild windswept escarpments of the Brecon Beacons National Park.
-Then it's on to the coast of Pembrokeshire, widely regarded as the spiritual heartland of Wales.
-Finally we head North to the rugged mountains of Snowdonia, a stronghold of Welsh culture.
-Castles and fortresses dot the landscape, a reflection of its turbulent history.
-And while a part of Great Britain, Welsh culture has survived largely intact, as demonstrated by the bilingualism we'll find everywhere.
+We begin our adventure in the vibrant capital city of Cardiff before heading off to the UK’s first Area of Outstanding Natural Beauty, the breathtaking Gower Peninsula.
+Then it’s on to the coast of Pembrokeshire, widely regarded as the spiritual heartland of Wales.
+Finally we head north to the rugged mountains of Snowdonia, a stronghold of Welsh culture.
+Castles and fortresses dot the landscape, a reflection of its turbulent history and whilst a part of Great Britain, Welsh culture has survived largely intact, as demonstrated by the bilingualism we’ll find everywhere.
 Croeso I Gymru!

 Highlights

-• Visiting some of Wales' famous historical castles, churches, and ruins
+Visit some of Wales' famous historical castles, churches, and ruins, including UNESCO-designated medieval buildings

 Departures and Prices